damienbod/AspNetCoreCsvImportExport/README.md

 ```

-The custom formatters need to be added to the MVC middleware so that it knows how to handle media types text/csv.
+The custom formatters need to be added to the MVC middleware, so that it knows how to handle media types 'text/csv'.

 ```csharp
 public void ConfigureServices(IServiceCollection services)